-Tutorial Services: Free subject-area tutoring, academic workshops, and study skills specialists are available at Blue Bell Campus's Tutorial Services in College Hall 180, across from the Cafeteria.
+Tutorial Services: Free subject-area tutoring, academic workshops, and study skills specialists are available at Blue Bell Campus's on the main floor of the library.
 Tutorial Services helps students develop learning strategies based on their unique learning styles with the goal of creating successful students and independent learners.
-Contact them at 215-641-6452 or log into the portal and find us online at https://mymccc.mc3.edu/allcampusresources/academicaffairs/lal/Pages/default.aspx.
+Contact them at 215-641-6452 or log into the portal and find us online.
 Please note that Tutorial Services houses the Writing Center where faculty-tutors are more than happy to assist with revising papers.